urbit/urbit.org/content/using/os/shell.md

 weight = 2
 +++

-The Dojo is our shell; it processes system commands and returns output.
+The dojo is our shell; it processes system commands and returns output.
 It's a good place to quickly experiment with Urbit.
-On the surface the Dojo is just a Hoon REPL.
-On the inside, the Dojo is a system for operating on and transforming data in Urbit.
+On the surface the dojo is just a Hoon REPL.
+On the inside, the dojo is a system for operating on and transforming data in Urbit.

 ### Quickstart

-You can use the Dojo to run arbitrary Hoon code, as well as non-Hoon system commands.
+You can use the dojo to run arbitrary Hoon code, as well as non-Hoon system commands.

 #### Math